rvd2pwipwip/SMTV03/docs/onFocusChange-bugfix.md

 - **For focus management:**
   - Let the parent be the source of truth for initial focus.
   - Only notify the parent of changes when the user actually changes focus.
+- **When syncing state between local and context/global state:**
+  - Only update if the new value is actually different from the current value.
+  - This prevents infinite update loops and unnecessary re-renders.

 ---